Board of Nursing

 14. Does the Board of Nursing maintain a list of approved schools for massage therapy?

 The Board of Nursing does not maintain a list of approved massage therapy programs for distribution to the public.
 Since the Board does not regulate these programs, inquiries regarding approved programs for massage therapy are directed to the State Council for Higher Education for Virginia (SCHEV), which regulates these non-public vocational programs.
 Please contact SCHEV at (804) 225-2600 or via the web at www.schev.edu for more information.
 (Any list maintained by the Board is public information in accordance with the Freedom of Information Act unless specifically exempted.
 Distribution should include a disclaimer as to the accuracy of the list.)

 15. I practiced in the Commonwealth of Virginia as a Licensed Massage Therapist years ago and moved away, now I would like to become licensed again.
 What do I need to do?

 A massage therapist whose license has lapsed may reinstate his license within one renewal period (two years) by attesting to completion of continuing competency requirements for the period and payment of the current renewal fee and the late renewal fee (see regulations for fees).

 A massage therapist whose license has lapsed for more than

 one renewal period shall file a reinstatement application, attest

 to completion of continuing competency requirements for the period in which

-the certificate has been lapsed, not to exceed four years, and pay the reinstatement
+the license has been lapsed, not to exceed four years, and pay the reinstatement

 Please refer to regulations, 18VAC90-50-70 and 18VAC90-50-75 for Continuing Competency Requirements